Compulsory education might end when you leave school, college or university, but there’s no reason not to carry on learning throughout your life.

 The Complete University Guide provides information on UK university courses and tuition fees, including distance and online courses.

 You can also borrow money to help with your living costs – this is known as a maintenance loan.
 The amount you can borrow depends on your household income.
-If your household income is under £50,020, you can also apply for a Welsh Government learning grant.
+Depending on your household annual income, you might also be able to apply for a Welsh Government learning grant.

 For more information, including what additional help is available for disabled students, visit Student Finance Wales.